US Open: Taylor Fritz beats Alexander Zverev to book semi-final spot as Emma Navarro also reaches final four

 American Taylor Fritz beat fourth seed Alexander Zverev 7-6 (7-2) 3-6 6-4 7-6 (7-3) to reach the semi-finals of the US Open for the first time.

-The United States have not had a men's champion on home turf since Andy Roddick 21 years ago and Fritz's victory over former runner-up Zverev further fuels hopes of that run ending this year.
+The United States have not had a men's champion on home turf since Andy Roddick 21 years ago and Fritz's victory over former runner-up Zverev further fuels hopes of that run ending this year, especially after Frances Tiafoe defeated an ailing Grigor Dimitrov in the night match to set up a dream all-American semi-final on Friday.

 Fritz beat Zverev on grass at Wimbledon in an epic five-setter earlier this summer and this time, with the added bonus of the home crowd behind him on Arthur Ashe Stadium, he needed only four.